-In addition, multiple staff members have been identified, trained and instructed to lock down all buildings in the event of an emergency or threat that warrants a response.
+In addition, multiple staff members have been identified, trained, and instructed to lock down all buildings in the event of an emergency or threat that warrants a response.
 This action can be initiated immediately, independently and without authorization from others.

-A campus evacuation drill was conducted on June 7, 2022.
+A campus evacuation drill was conducted at the Littleton campus on May 15, 2023.